animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

 For workflows where the compensation logic is simple, this eliminates an entire class per operation.

-**`GetOperationOutput`** -- inspect what any completed operation returned, by name or index, from the orchestrator level.
+**`GetOperationOutput`:** inspect what any completed operation returned, by name or index, from the orchestrator level.

-**Multi-target test validation** -- all tests run across .NET Framework 4.8, .NET 8.0, and .NET 10.0 on every CI build.
+**Multi-target test validation:** all tests run across .NET Framework 4.8, .NET 8.0, and .NET 10.0 on every CI build.
 API compatibility issues get caught before they ship.

 ---